 2. Add affiliate links to old content

-Use google analytics to see which of your Christmas content is popular – and add some affiliate links; even if the content is years old!
-I recently did this on an old ‘Dairy Free Advent Calendars’ post and earned an extra £20 in Affiliate Income!
-One thing that Emma Drew (more on her course here) taught me was that going back to old posts and linking to relevant, free Amazon ebooks is a great idea-yes you won’t earn an income from them but any purchases made within 24 hours of clicking a link will track-so they might end up doing their Christmas shopping a few hours later!
+Use google analytics to see which of your content is popular – and add some affiliate links; even if the content is years old!
+I did this at Christmas on an old ‘Dairy Free Advent Calendars’ post and earned an extra £20 in Affiliate Income!
+One thing that Emma Drew (more on her course here) taught me was that going back to old posts and linking to relevant, free Amazon ebooks is a great idea-yes you won’t earn an income from them but any purchases made within 24 hours of clicking a link will track-so they might end up doing a huge shop a few hours later!

 3. Pitch ideas ahead

 Start brainstorming content ideas, and if you’re feeling motivated, start pitching them!
 Just make sure you pick your timing carefully-probably not best the hour before everyone breaks up for a bank holiday!

 4. Work on your portfolio